asrouji/asrouji/README.md

 # Hey, I'm Aidan! 👋

-I'm a full-stack developer and recent Master's gratuate from LMU.
-I build AI tools, automate workflows, and create software that solves real problems.
+I'm a full-stack developer and recent Master's graduate from LMU.
+I have a passion for building AI tools, automating workflows, and creating software that solves real problems.
 Check out some of my recent work below!

 ## 🚀 Recent Projects